We’re grateful to anyone who wants to donate sperm.

-To be a sperm donor at CARE, you must:
+To donate sperm at CARE, you must:

 Be between the ages of 18 and 45